I was raised on a farm.

-This old gal had run an unemployed brother out of my house by shaming him and upsetting my wife and had repeatedly told my wife to divorce me.
+This old gal had run an unemployed older brother out of my house by shaming him and upsetting my wife and had repeatedly told my wife to divorce me.
 I think she is the one who started the rumor on the department that I was likely to commit suicide.
 Can you believe it?
 I stopped going around the whole bunch and gave my wife the ultimatum that she could see either them or me, but not both.

-Some of the guys in their clique would run up to me and ask me some off-the-wall question, or more like a suggestion, and, while I was trying to figure out what it was, they would leave and take my silence as an admission, I guess.
+Some of the guys in their clique would ask me some off-the-wall question, or more like a suggestion, and, while I was trying to figure out what it was, they would leave and take my silence as an admission, I guess.
 They were frantic.
 Then word would get back to me that I had said something.
 These people were vicious.

-I had tried to humor them all this time to avoid trouble but it got to the point that I decided that whatever they said, I would let them believe it to be true, however, by the time they realized I might be that way, I had heard something else and I was acting in a different manner.
+I had tried to humor them all this time to avoid trouble but it got to the point that I decided that whatever they said, I would let them believe it to be true, however, by the time they realized I might be that way, I had heard something else and so I was acting in a different manner.
 It was goofy.
 This threw all the sycophants for a loop.
 What else can you do?